NGSS Design Badge

 The NGSS Design Badge is awarded to top-rated science units designed for the Next Generation Science Standards (NGSS).
 Learn more about the digital badge below.

 Many science instructional materials claim to be aligned to the NGSS with little to no evidence.
 The quality control that Achieve’s review process provides helps educators make smarter decisions about which instructional materials to use.
 Achieve hopes the NGSS Design Badge will provide an easy way for consumers to be assured that a unit--whether it was found online for free or purchased from a big publisher--is designed for the NGSS.
+By making this award a digital badge with embedded, detailed feedback, the evidence for why the badge was awarded follows the badge wherever it goes.
+It's critical that educators not only know that it is designed for the NGSS, but what evidence supports this claim.

 The NGSS Design Badge will give also publishers and developers a way to demonstrate to potential customers that their materials are high-quality and designed for the NGSS.
 By having their materials reviewed, developers can potentially earn a badge and advertise that their materials are some of the top rated in the field.